mklarqvist/rtomahawk/README.md

 ## Get started

 * Read the [documentation](https://mklarqvist.github.io/tomahawk/r-tutorial/)

+## Requirements

+* Your processor should support SSE4.2 (It is supported by most Intel and AMD processors released since 2008.)
+* C++11 compliant compiler (GCC is assumed)
+* A Linux-like distribution is assumed by the makefile

 ## Installation
 For Ubuntu, Debian, and Mac systems, installation is easy: just run